alphagov/govuk-design-system/src/patterns/confirmation-pages/index.md

 - a link to your [feedback page](https://www.gov.uk/service-manual/service-assessments/get-feedback-page)
 - a way for users to save a record of the transaction, for example, as a PDF

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Do not include links, buttons or other interactive elements in the green confirmation panel box, as the focus state will not have a minimum contrast ratio of 3:1 with the panel’s background colour.

-{{ example({ group: "patterns", item: "confirmation-pages", example: "default", html: true, nunjucks: true, open: false, titleSuffix: "second", size: "xl" }) }}
+{{ example({group: "patterns", item: "confirmation-pages", example: "default", html: true, nunjucks: true, open: false, titleSuffix: "second", size: "xl"}) }}

 ### Help users who bookmark the page